bebraw/spyder/README.md

 };
 ```

-The first parameter contains all arguments passed to `spyder`.
-This way you may customize behavior of the indexer easily.
+Remember to return the urls you want to scrape here.
+In case you run into error, pass it as the first parameter to the callback.

+### Scraper

 A `scraper` could look like this: